Deformations of representations of fundamental groups of complex varieties: Application to the deformation theory of representations of fundamental groups

 \section{Application to the deformation theory of representations of fundamental groups}

-In this final section we use the constructions of mixed Hodge diagrams of Lie algebras (i.e.\ lax symmetric mixed Hodge complexes computing the cohomology with coefficients in a local system of Lie algebras) to describe the formal deformation theory of representation of the fundamental group of a variety $X$.
-Thus the result presented here extend and improve directly the results of \cite{Lefevre2}.
+In this final section we use the constructions of mixed Hodge diagrams of Lie algebras to describe the formal deformation theory of representation of the fundamental group of a variety $X$.
+Thus the results presented here extend and improve directly the results of \cite{Lefevre2}.